 An alumna of San Francisco Opera's Merola Program, Tanglewood and Music Academy of the West, and former faculty at the AIMS program in Graz, Austria, Elvia spent over ten seasons coaching young professional singers at the OperaWorks program in Los Angeles, working under the leadership of Ann Baltz.
 Featured as guest pianist on multiple occasions with the Fall Island Vocal Arts Seminar, she is currently on the faculty of Opera Lucca.

-Elvia has appeared in song and chamber music recitals at venues from Los Angeles to New York City, and throughout Europe at such diverse performance events as the Los Angeles Philharmonic's Chamber Concert Series, Placido Domingo's Operalia Competition, the International Trumpet Guild Conference, the National Opera Association Competition, and at NOA and NATS national conventions.
+Elvia has appeared in song and chamber music recitals at venues throughout the United States and Europe at such diverse performance events as the Los Angeles Philharmonic's Chamber Concert Series, Plácido Domingo's Operalia Competition, the International Trumpet Guild Conference, the National Opera Association Competition, and at NOA and NATS national conventions.

-A published author on topics of song literature and collaborative piano techniques, and currently on the editorial board of the NATS Journal of Singing, Elvia has a special interest in language and in the intersection of language and music; she also holds an undergraduate degree in French, and has served as language consultant for Martha Gerhart’s series Italian Song Texts from the 17th through the 20th Centuries for Leyerle Press.
+A published author on topics of song literature and collaborative piano techniques, and currently on the editorial board of the NATS Journal of Singing, Elvia has a special interest in language and in the intersection of language and music.
+She holds a degree in French, and has served as language consultant for Martha Gerhart’s series Italian Song Texts from the 17th through the 20th Centuries for Leyerle Press.

-Elvia began her immersion in the wonderful world of music playing for voice lessons given by her father, Primo, and assisting her mother, Marlene, in playing church services and teaching lessons.
-The work they began in her continued at the University of Southern California, where she completed MM and DMA in collaborative piano with Alan L. Smith.
+Elvia began her immersion in the wonderful world of music early in life, playing for voice lessons given by her father, Primo, and assisting her mother, Marlene, in playing church services and teaching lessons.
+The work they began in her continued at the University of Southern California, where she completed the MM and DMA in collaborative piano with Alan L. Smith.
 It is with gratitude, respect and admiration that she endeavors to live forward the legacy of her parents and mentors.